Teaching and Learning Tools (CW)

 The Progression/Precision of Learning organizes knowledge and includes examples.
 Go to site

 - Cycle 2 History Go to site

 - Cycle 2 Contemporary world Go to site (PDF version)

 - History of Quebec & Canada (new program).
-See within Sec.
-3 & 4 program above
+See "knowledge" within the program